Just up the coast from Puerto Vallarta, you'll find this chill beach-side town.

 A recommended hostel by our ILP volunteers, La Redonda has a free breakfast, is located just a few minutes away from the main beach, plus has a few other perks to make your trip even better.
 The hostel offers surfboard rentals, free bicycles for you to use, and has some tours available if you want to go check out the Marietas islands or go snorkeling.
 Dorm rooms are anywhere from about $10 - $16 a night, book here.

 As far as hostel go, that's the best one around.
 There are a handful of others, but groups mention that they aren't super clean or feel overpriced for what you get.
-In the past, groups have stayed at this hostel, or booked an Airbnb for their stay if you're not just visiting for the day.
+ILP volunteers have stayed at La Redonda or booked an Airbnb for their stay.

 Another really popular option, and something that can be really affordable.
-A quick search on homes available in Sayulita pulled up some real gems — entire casa complete with heated pools and just walking distance to the beach, complete with hammocks strung out on the balconies.
+A quick search on homes available in Sayulita pulled up some real gems — entire casas complete with heated pools and hammocks strung out on the balconies, just walking distance to the beach.
 They have several options that can sleep anywhere from 3 to 10+, so perfect for your whole ILP group.
 Check out options on airbnb.com

 Here’s How To Get Here